Water supply and sanitation in Gibraltar: Water supply and sanitation today

 Shortages of water between 1949 and 1986 led to the costly temporary expedient of importing water from the United Kingdom, the Netherlands or Morocco.
 On a few occasions, newly commissioned oil tankers were employed to carry up to 36000 m3 of water at a time, taking advantage of their maiden voyages to the Middle East to carry the water in tanks that had not yet been contaminated with oil products.
 Such an approach was unaffordable and since 1953, Gibraltar has come to rely on the desalination of sea water, which now accounts for over 90% of the potable water supply.
 The running costs are high, however, as the energy required means that the cost of acquiring water through desalination is about three times higher than getting it from wells.
 A refuse incinerator commissioned in 1993 is used to contribute heat to help run the desalination system.

 The former systems of catchments and private cisterns have been discontinued.
 Due to political tensions with Spain over the disputed status of Gibraltar, piping water from the Spanish side of the border has never been seen as a viable option and Gibraltar's water supply is entirely self-contained within the peninsula.
-The water supply was partly privatised in 1991 and is now maintained by AquaGib, a subsidiary of the British water company Northumbrian Water, under licence to the Government of Gibraltar.
+The water supply was partly privatised in 1991 and is now maintained by AquaGib, first as a subsidiary of the British water company Northumbrian Water, under licence to the Government of Gibraltar, then from December 2024 in full control of the Gibraltar Government after it bought out Northumbrian Water and became the sole owner of AquaGib.